Passing Through Narrow Gaps with Deep Reinforcement Learning: Related Work

 With learning methods it is possible to navigate on various surfaces~\cite{kahn_badgr_2020}, and through narrow gaps~\cite{bansal_combining_2019} from RGB images.
-BADGR by Kahn et al~\cite{kahn_badgr_2020} learn a navigation policy directly from images with a self supervised approach that not only learns to navigate to a waypoint, but also to favour traversing a concrete path over grass.
+BADGR by Kahn et al~\cite{kahn_badgr_2020} learns a navigation policy directly from images with a self supervised approach.
+This method not only learns to navigate to a waypoint, but also to favour traversing a concrete path over grass.
 Bansal et al~\cite{bansal_combining_2019} learn to navigate through narrow doorways to get to a specified goal location using a monocular camera mounted to a robot.

-Other learning approaches map and plan~\cite{gupta_cognitive_2019}, generate waypoints~\cite{kumar_learning_2019}, or use motion primitives~\cite{moreno_automatic_2020}.
-Gupta et al~\cite{gupta_cognitive_2019} learn a map and how to plan to a goal from egocentric map with end-to-end reinforcement learning.
+Other learning approaches for robot navigation map and plan~\cite{gupta_cognitive_2019}, generate waypoints~\cite{kumar_learning_2019}, or use motion primitives~\cite{moreno_automatic_2020}.
+Gupta et al~\cite{gupta_cognitive_2019} learn a map and how to plan to a goal from an egocentric map with end-to-end reinforcement learning.
 Kumar et al~\cite{kumar_learning_2019} learn to plan at a high level of abstraction (turn left, turn right) from video data.
 Moreno et al~\cite{moreno_automatic_2020} generate auxiliary waypoint locations (critical navigation points) at problematic narrow regions.

 With the exception of Rana et al~\cite{rana_multiplicative_2020}, learning methods are do not typically integrate with classical methods.
-In our previous work we introduce the idea of developing behaviours separately~\cite{tidd_guided_2020}, then learning when they should be used, either with a supervised approach~\cite{tidd_learning_2020}, or through reinforcement learning~\cite{tidd_learning_2021}.
+In our previous work we introduce the idea of developing behaviours separately~\cite{tidd_guided_2020}, then learning when they should be used, either with a supervised approach~\cite{tidd_learning_2021}, or through reinforcement learning~\cite{tidd_learning_2021-1}.
 For our problem we require a behaviour that can learn to perform complex maneuvers (such as make contact with a door), and can be integrated into an existing behaviour stack.